geeare/listen-video/README.md

 different things.

-The second phase, where it prints the logo and C program is stored in `ascii-cover-preview.c`, and the timings are more fixed there.
+The second phase, where it prints the logo and C program is stored in `ascii-vis.c`, and the timings are more fixed there.
 Spaces are ignored from the timing to help it print "faster" without speeding up the animation too much.
 Each non-space character is printed with a 5ms delay.
 You can modify this file as well, but keep in mind that in its current form it is